goodness-gureje/goodness-gureje/README.md

 ### Hi there 👋

 I am Goodness Gureje.
-My main interest lies in Deep Learning.
-I also have a good knowledge of Web development and graphics design.
-I am a fast learner and very eager to learn new things.
+My main interest lies in machine learning and software development.
+I also have a good knowledge of web development and graphics design.
+I am a fast learner.

-- 🔭 I’m currently working on a Natural Language Processing Project.
+- 🔭 I currently worked on a project involving machine learning and android development.
-- 🌱 I’m currently learning spaCy and building machine learning projects with Azure ML Studio.
 - 👯 I’m looking to collaborate on any Deep Learning or Machine Learning Project.
-- 🤔 I’m looking for help with spaCy.
-- 💬 Ask me about Deep Neural Networks, Tensorflow or Computer Vision.
+- 💬 Ask me about Deep Neural Networks, machine learning and software development.
 - 📫 How to reach me: Via my email on [goodnessgureje@gmail.com](goodnessgureje@gmail.com).
-- 😄 Pronouns: You can give one.
-- ⚡ Fun fact: Music gives me vibe.
+- ⚡ Fun fact: I'm not as hard as I look.
+You can talk to me, lol.